unrealworkteam/atsd-api-java/README.md

 # Axibase Time-Series Database Client for Java

-The **ATSD Client for Java** enables Java developers to easily read and write statistics and metadata from [Axibase Time-Series Database][atsd].
-Build reporting, analytics, and alerting solutions with minimal effort.
+The **ATSD Client for Java** enables Java developers to easily read and write statistics and metadata from the [Axibase Time-Series Database][atsd].
+With minimal effort, you can build reporting, analytic, and alerting solutions By using **Maven** or downloading the zip file from [GitHub][atsd-zip], get started with this Java API.
-Get started using this API for Java using **Maven** or by downloading a [zip file][atsd-zip].

 ```xml
         <dependency>